SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 [task-description]
 ## Description

-Your task is to test an object named **mathEnforcer**, which will have the following functionality.
+Your task is to test an object called **mathEnforcer**, which will have the following functionality.

 - `addFive(num)`: A function that accepts a **single** parameter.